 interested in a writing project?

-Click the button on the right to tell me more about what you have in mind!
 I can't promise I can say yes, but I'd love to hear more about your project, including the vision, timeline, and compensation.